BA (Hons) Sports Journalism

-- Accredited by the National Council for the Training of Journalists (NCTJ)
+- Accredited by the National Council for the Training of Journalists.
+This key industry accreditation means the course focuses closely on UK employer requirements

-- Opportunities for industry placements with media and sports organisations, including Premier League football clubs
+- Opportunities to undertake work placements with leading media outlets and sports clubs

-- Publish work on the Mersey Sports Live website
+- Opportunities to write for and publish on the highly regarded Mersey Sport Live website

 Fees and funding